bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What is Raloxifene (Evista)?

 Unlike traditional hormone replacement therapy (HRT), raloxifene does not increase the risk of endometrial cancer and has a different side effect profile.
-Its unique mechanism of action allows it to mimic estrogen’s beneficial effects on bone density while blocking estrogen’s potentially harmful effects on breast and uterine tissue.
+Its unique mechanism allows it to mimic estrogen’s beneficial effects on bone density while blocking estrogen’s potentially harmful effects on breast and uterine tissues.
 Although raloxifene is not typically used during breastfeeding due to limited research, it provides an effective alternative for women not in the breastfeeding stage.

 How Does Raloxifene Work?